Home

 Contact Us

-Kailani looged a little over 10,000 miles on ocean and coastal passages in 2010 and 2011 including crossing the Mediterranean from Turkey to Mallorca; crossing the Atlantic to the Carribean; transiting the Panama Canal and a long cruise up the coasts of central and North America to her home port of Sausalito, California.
+Kailani has logged over 20,000 miles on ocean and coastal passages since 2010.
+These passages have been diverse, including crossing the Mediterranean from Turkey to Mallorca; crossing the Atlantic to the Carribean; transiting the Panama Canal cruising up the coasts of central and North America to San Francisco, California; crossing the Pacific Ocean from San Francisco to Tonga, and transiting between New Zealand, Tonga and Fiji.

 This passage was broken in two roughly equal legs by a stop in the historic port of Valletta on the island of Malta.
 When the wind blew it did so primarily out of the west making much of this passage a beat to weather in the short choppy seas of the Mediterranean.
 We had two non-sailors aboard who worked hard to become competent crew by the end of the passage.